ubclaunchpad/bounce/README.md

 bounce start
 ```

 To check if your server is running navigate to [localhost:8080](http://localhost:8080/) in your browser.
 You should see see `Bounce API accepting requests!`.
+Note that this project directory is mounted to `/opt/bounce` in the `web` development container, so any edits you make to it should be immediately available in the container - no need to rebuild or restart it while developing!

 ## Development